Vendor Management

 Accessing Vendor Management

-Section titled “Accessing Vendor Management”Click Vendor Management in the sidebar navigation.
+Section titled “Accessing Vendor Management”Navigate to Vendor Inventory under the Risk & Third Party section in the sidebar.
 This opens the Vendor Registry — your central hub for all vendor-related activities.

 The Vendor Registry